vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/leidecker.md

 135

 system; for here we ultimately have to transcend the 'you' in order to reach the pure I'.
 The stanza might come from a text of the Shivaite Bhakti movement, if not from a Vishņuite text.
-Presumably, it was quoted by Kişemarāja just on account of the verb paramars (from the same root as vimarsa) which is used in it.
+Presumably, it was quoted by Kişemarāja just on account of the verb paramars (from the same root as vimarśa) which is used in it.
 About the Shivabhakti consult Macnicol, 1.
 Th., p.
 160 ff.

-163. To the macrocosinic concealment (vilaya) which takes place in the phase of the world rest there corresponds the state of the individual soul which-though experiencing re-absorption in virtue of vimars'a-has, nevertheless, not yet reached ultimate liberation.
+163. To the macrocosinic concealment (vilaya) which takes place in the phase of the world rest there corresponds the state of the individual soul which-though experiencing re-absorption in virtue of vimarś'a-has, nevertheless, not yet reached ultimate liberation.
 The sasirskāras keep the soul in sasisāra by producing a germ or seed (bija) for a future existence.
 Although the sariis. kūras may have been neutralized wyliya for a time.-take it as a cosmic or a psychic event - they resuine their activity at once in a new sưsti and create new sunsard.
 The Yoga (listinguishes between two kinds of samadhi.
 First, the sablja-samādhi (i.e., the samādhi that is still burdaned with hijas), so-called because the dispositions (sarıskaras) still continue to have an influence in it; secondly, the nirbija-samadhi (1.2, the samādhi that is free from bijas), so-called because all dispositions have disappeared therein.
 On this doctrine which corresponds exactly to and probably is the foundation of the Trika doctrine developed here, consult Garbe, S. Y., p.
 44.

 164. For the change of the subject see note 159.